na-na-hi/renget/archive/rzimh.md

 “Nope.”
 He smirked as he gave a thumbs-up to Jin weakly.

 "Hmm.
 Where's that construct of yours?"
 Jin said suspiciously as he stood over Inigo.
 “No shield?
 No barrier?”

-Inigo sat up, wiping dust from his face.
+Inigo sat up, wiping the dust from his face.
 "Sorry, I’m gonna have to cut our chat short."

 “Huh?”
 Suddenly Jin yelled as his arms were yanked back by an invisible force.
 Gigan had been stealthily maneuvering behind him!
 Bands of green energy wrapped around Jin, trapping his limbs to his sides.